rustdesk/rustdesk-server/README.md

 [check here](https://rustdesk.com/blog/id-relay-set/) for more information about setting up your cloud with hbbs/hbbr.

 For sustainable development, this software is no longer available for free.
 Please pay USD $99 to my paypal **info@rustdesk.com**.
 Then send email to info@rustdesk.com to confirm the payment, and I will reply you with the program.
 At the same time, you can also get the right to one-to-one instant messaging technical support.

+If you need a Windows client installation program that does not need to manually fill in the custom server address, please contact us by email.
+We already have a complete solution.